Peggypei98/Interactive-Lab-Hub/Lab 6/README.md

 Yes, we can.

-The original setting is white
+The original setting is in color white.

 ![This is an image](https://github.com/Peggypei98/Interactive-Lab-Hub/blob/3f6370758d4e9f385e8c2b7d6a65df69567c1b3c/Lab%206/Lab6pp3.JPG)

 I tried to press the senser with my finger, and it showed the color iof my finger tip.

 ![This is an image](https://github.com/Peggypei98/Interactive-Lab-Hub/blob/3f6370758d4e9f385e8c2b7d6a65df69567c1b3c/Lab%206/Lab6pp4.JPG)

+Here is a link to my tested video: https://youtube.com/shorts/P1hw8UB-ZOM